 Romane believes robust science is necessary to support good decision making, and she is especially keen to test that legislation is grounded in science and effectively delivering conservation outcomes.
 Her methodology and legislation work has been specifically focusing on koalas.

 Romane is a qualified veterinarian and originally worked on conservation genetics before moving to Australia for her PhD in landscape ecology.
 She worked in the Mining Industry on Mine Closure / Rehabilitation, where she transformed her research on restoration ecology into practice.
 Since then, she continued working with the private sector, as well as the Government, not-for profits and Academia – by interacting with a wide range of stakeholders, understanding their constraints and aspirations, Romane hopes that her research can be transformed into informed and effective policy, investments and management actions.
 Since its creation in 2015, the Detection Dogs for Conservation team has grown to include five detection dogs and many dedicated students and researchers.

 - new methodologies in conservation including detection dogs and remote surveys

 - restoration ecology

 - wildlife / human conflicts

-Dr Romane Cristescu is an ecologist with a wide range of interests in developing new methodologies in conservation to achieve results more accurately and efficiently - including using detection dogs or remote surveys; landscape ecology, restoration ecology, conservation genetics, fauna responses to habitat loss and fragmentation, wildlife/human conflicts, interactions and synergies in threats to endangered species and emerging infectious diseases in wildlife.
-She has worked with spectacular and interesting animals including gorillas, dolphins and koalas.
+Dr Romane Cristescu's specialist areas of knowledge include a wide range of interests in developing new methodologies in conservation to achieve results more accurately and efficiently - including using detection dogs or remote surveys; landscape ecology, restoration ecology, conservation genetics, fauna responses to habitat loss and fragmentation, wildlife/human conflicts, interactions and synergies in threats to endangered species and emerging infectious diseases in wildlife.